 - Engage family in your emergency planning.
 Discuss your Family Plan and ask your children to participate (in age appropriate way) and practice the plan.

 - Turn off the TV.
 News coverage of disasters creates confusion and anxiety.
-Repeated images may lead younger kids to believe the event is recurring.
 If your children do watch TV or use the Internet, be with them to talk and answer questions.

 - Get support.
 Building support networks among family, friends and neighbors can help you cope, which will in turn help your children cope.